USS United States vs HMS Macedonian: Battle

 At dawn on 25 October, five hundred miles south of the Azores, lookouts on board United States reported seeing a sail 12 mi to windward.
 As the ship rose over the horizon, Captain Decatur made out the fine, familiar lines of HMS Macedonian, which was on its way to its station in the West Indies.

 Both ships were immediately cleared for action and commenced maneuvers at 0900.
 Captain Carden elected not to risk crossing the bows of United States to rake her, but chose instead to haul closer to the wind on a parallel course with the American vessel.
 For his part, Decatur intended to engage Macedonian from fairly long range, where his 24 pounders would have the advantage over the British 18 pounders, and then move in for the kill.

 The actual battle developed according to Decatur's plan.
 United States began the action at 0920 by firing an inaccurate broadside.
 This was answered immediately by the British vessel, bringing down a small spar of United States.
 Decatur's next broadside had better luck, as it destroyed Macedonians mizzen top mast, letting her driver gaff fall and so giving the maneuvering advantage to the American frigate.
 United States next took up position off Macedonians quarter and proceeded to riddle the hapless frigate methodically with shot.
 She hailed Macedonian demanding the name of her antagonist and whether or not she surrendered.
 By noon, Macedonian was a dismasted hulk.
 When United States closed for another broadside, Carden was forced to strike her colors and surrender.
 She had had over 100 round shot lodged in her hull and suffered over one hundred casualties, one third of her crew, while United States only suffered 12.
 Because of the greater range of the guns aboard United States, she got off seventy broadsides to Macedonians thirty, and emerged from the battle relatively unscathed.

 Aftermath

 The two ships lay alongside each other for over two weeks while Macedonian was repaired sufficiently to sail.
-United States and her prize arrived at Newport, Rhode Island, on 4 December amid tumultuous national jubilation over the spectacular victory.
-Wherever they went, Captain Decatur and his crew were lionized and received special praise from both Congress and President James Madison.
+United States and her prize arrived at Newport, Rhode Island, on 4 December amid tumultuous national jubilation over the victory.
+Captain Decatur and his crew were lionized and received special praise from both Congress and President James Madison.
 Macedonian was subsequently purchased by the United States Navy, and was renamed USS Macedonian.
-It had a long and honorable career under the American flag.